Converg3nce/matic-docs/docs/validate/delegator-faq.md

 ### Which browser is compatible with Staking Dashboard?

-Chrome, Firefox, and Brave
+Chrome, Firefox, and Brave.

 ### My Metamask is stuck at confirming after login, what do I do?
 Or nothing happens when I try to login?

 Check for the following:

 - If you’re using Brave, please turn off the option for “Use Crypto Wallets” in the settings panel.
-- Check if you are logged into Metamask
+- Check if you are logged into Metamask.
 - Check if you are logged into Metamask with Trezor/Ledger.
-You need to additionally turn on permission to call contracts on your Ledger device, if not enabled already.
+Additionally, you need to turn on permission to call contracts on your Ledger device, if it is not enabled already.
 - Check your system timestamp.
 If the system time is not correct, you will need to correct it.

 ### How do I send funds from Binance or other exchanges to Matic wallet?

 Technically, the Matic web wallet/Staking interface is just a web application.
-Currently it supports the following wallets - Metamask.
-WalletConnect and WalletLink
+Currently, it supports the following wallets - Metamask.
+WalletConnect and WalletLink.

 So first you must withdraw your funds from Binance or any other exchange to your Ethereum address on Metamask.
 If you don't know how to use Metamask, google it a bit.
 There are plenty of videos and blogs to get started with it.

-### When will be possible to become a validator and how many tokens do I need to have?
+### When will it be possible to become a validator and how many tokens do I need to have?

 The Matic mainnet is being rolled out gradually in phases.
-Currently we are in Phase 1 with only the Matic foundation nodes running.
+Currently, we are in Phase 1 with only the Matic foundation nodes running.
 Gradually, additional external validators will be onboarded.
 Please refer to https://blog.matic.network/mainnet-is-going-live-announcing-the-launch-sequence/ for more details.

 ### If I have earned rewards while delegating, and if I add additional funds to the same validator node, what happens?